vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 NODE_EXTRA_CA_CERTS=/path/to/certs/do-internal.crt
 ```

 The `DB_SSLMODE` and `NODE_EXTRA_CA_CERTS` settings are not there by default.
-The Digital Ocean databases use self-signed/private certificates, but the variable set will tell the Streaming API to trust that connection based on the CA that are downloaded from Digital Ocean and upload to the server.
+The Digital Ocean databases use self-signed/private certificates, but the variable set will tell the Streaming API to trust that connection based on the CA certs that are downloaded from Digital Ocean and uploaded to the server.

 ### Sidekiq

 Sidekiq is an essential part of the Mastodon environment and delivered as part of the Mastodon codebase.

-Everything that happens when you interact with Mastodon and the wider Fediverse through our instance, has to pass through Sidekiq.
+Everything that happens when you interact with Mastodon—and the wider Fediverse—through our instance has to pass through Sidekiq.
-It communicates with Redis, Postgres, Elastic Search, and other instances on a regular basis.
+It communicates with Redis, PostgreSQL, Elastic Search, and other instances on a regular basis.

 In our environment, Sidekiq processes over one million tasks per day.